- Home

 Movistar

 They are the cheapest and can activate your line with just a RUT.
-They are not going to ask for work contract or proof of income.
-Not the best regarding client service if you try to call of them or reach them by email.
+They are not going to ask for a work contract or proof of income.
+It is not the best regarding client service if you try to call them or reach them by email.
 If you have a problem, it is better to go to a Movistar support center to get a qualified staff to help you.

 GTD